wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

    #.
 At a minimum, specify ``cluster.name``, ``node.name``, ``discovery.seed_hosts``, and ``cluster.initial_master_nodes``.

    #.
-There is no need to edit the ``path.data`` and the ``path.logs`` settings as the old data has been moved to the default Wazuh indexer paths in the previous step.
+Editing the ``path.data`` and the ``path.logs`` settings is not needed.
+The old data has been moved to the default Wazuh indexer paths in the previous step.

    #.
-There is no need to edit the certificates' names and paths as the old certificates have been moved and renamed in a previous step.
+Editing the certificates names and paths is not needed.
+The old certificates have been moved and renamed in a previous step.

    #.
-If you are using the default Wazuh certificates, change the Organizational Unit (OU) from ``Wazuh`` to ``Docu``.
+If you were using the default Wazuh certificates, change the Organizational Unit (OU) from ``Wazuh`` to ``Docu``.

        .. code-block:: yaml
          :emphasize-lines: 2,6